axieinfinity/ronin-documentation/docs/validator/setup.md

       - node
 ```

-1. Create an .env file.
-Make sure to replace `insert-your-...` with your actual credentials.
+3. Create an .env file with the following content, replacing the `insert-your-` placeholders with your credentials.

 ```
 vim .env